 in Vitro Diagnostics Experience

-Over the last 40 years ITL has been heavily involved in the development, design and manufacturing of a number of in vitro diagnostic (IVD) devices.
+For over 40 years ITL has been heavily involved in the development, design and manufacturing of a number of in vitro diagnostic (IVD) devices.

 In that time we have seen the market for IVD devices evolve and have worked alongside the companies that have pioneered some of the in vitro diagnostic techniques that are now taken for granted.